 - Petition for probate

 Gathering your documentation for inheritance advances can be complex.
-If you’re uncertain about which documents you need, the best way to ensure you bring the right things is to contact your provider.
-They can give you more specific information about what you need to bring and what you can leave at home.
+If you’re uncertain about which documents you need, just contact your advance provider.
+They can give you more specific information about what you need to provide and what you don’t need to worry about.
 At Inheritance Funding, our experts are always happy to discuss your inheritance and help you determine what paperwork is necessary to get your money immediately.